Terms of Business

 Interest and compensation for late payment pursuant to the Late Payment of Commercial Debts (Interest) Act 1998 will be claimed on any invoice outstanding for more than thirty days to which that Act applies.

 In all other cases, interest will be charged on the whole or outstanding part of any unpaid invoice with effect from thirty days after the date of issue.
 The rate of interest will be equal to that payable from time to time in respect of judgment debts.

-In the event of non-payment by the client of any amount, the firm reserves the right to take appropriate recovery action, to decline to act further, and to charge to the client the full amount for any further work done which was not included in the unpaid invoice.
-Until all outstanding invoices have been paid we have the right to retain documents and papers belonging to you.
+In the event of non-payment by a client of any amount, Ann reserves the right to take appropriate recovery action, to decline to act further, and to charge to the client in full for any further work done which was not included in the unpaid invoice.
+Until all outstanding invoices have been paid Ann has the right to retain documents and papers belonging to the client.

-A client who is unhappy with an invoice can complain using the firm’s complaints-handling procedure.
-A client may also be entitled to make an application for an order for the assessment of the costs under Part III of the Solicitors Act 1974.
+A client who is unhappy with an invoice can complain using Ann’s complaints-handling procedure.
+A client may also be entitled to make an application for an order for the assessment of the costs by a Court under Part III of the Solicitors Act 1974.

-If your complaint is not resolved to your satisfaction it can be taken up with Steven Loble of Finers Stephens Innocent LLP with whom the firm has a complaints’ handling arrangement.
+(2) If your complaint is not resolved by Ann to your satisfaction it can be taken up with Steven Loble who is a director of W Legal Limited and with whom Ann has a complaints-handling arrangement.
 Mr. Loble’s contact details will be provided on request.